-English Neo-Nazis Were Totally Humiliated in Liverpool This Weekend
+English Neo-Nazis Were 'Completely Humiliated' at a Liverpool March This Weekend

 Neo-nazi group "National Action" (NA) were forced to abandon their "White Man March" in Liverpool this weekend when anti-fascists turned out in force to hand their racist asses to them.
 The anti-fascist crowd blocked NA from leaving the train station, threw bottles and eggs at them and broke through police lines to punch them in the face.

-NA whose members openly idolise Adolf Hitler, had about 50 supporters show up in Liverpool on Saturday for their much anticipated demonstration.
+NA, whose members openly idolize Adolf Hitler, had about 50 supporters show up in Liverpool on Saturday for their much anticipated demonstration.
 They were completely outnumbered by anti-fascists, who prevented them from even leaving the train station they'd turned up at.

 This is what that predicted turning point in history towards National Socialism in Britain ended up looking like.
 NA, on the left of this picture, were penned into a corner of Liverpool Lime Street station by police "for their own protection" while a wave of anti-fascists tried to get at them, chanting, "if it wasn't for the coppers you'd be dead".

-The day began at 11 o'clock when two to three hundred anti-fascists from the Anti-fascist Network rallied at St Luke's church in central Liverpool.
+The day began at 11 o'clock when 200 to 300 anti-fascists from the Anti-fascist Network rallied at St Luke's church in central Liverpool.
 From here, the anti-fascists marched down the road to Liverpool Lime Street station, where members of NA were arriving by train.

 At first the police managed to stop any of the anti-fascists from getting into the station, and the two opposing groups had to make do with swearing at each other through the windows of the station's Wetherspoons.